 If a person wants a copy of material that is in the public inspection file, stations must provide copies of the requested documents either by using the station's own photocopying equipment, or by arranging to have copies made by an outside copy service, provided that this service does not charge more than the "going rate" in the area.
 In either case, requests for copies must be fulfilled within a "reasonable time," but no longer than seven days after the original request.
-Stations may require the requesting party to pay the reasonable cost of copying such materials except for "The Public and Broadcasting - How to Get the Most Service from Your Local Station", which must be provided free of charge.
+Stations may require the requesting party to pay the reasonable cost of copying such materials except for the "The Public and Broadcasting" pamphlet, which must be provided free of charge.
 Stations are permitted to require guarantee of payment in advance (e.g., by requiring a deposit, obtaining credit card information, or any other reasonable method).
 Though materials will necessarily be missing from the public inspection file while they are being copied, the FCC has ruled that this is not a violation of its public file rules as long as the materials are returned to the file promptly after the copies are made.